By the indigenous. For the world.

 NDPonics is an indigenous-founded-and-led private non-profit foundation in Virginia.
 We are indigenous, we are for indigenous, and for the world.
 NDPonics shares the same values as other indigenous people around the world - to protect and enhance the natural habitat we live in, which in turn ensured our survival for tens of thousands of years.

 A constellation of organizations has come together in support of our conservation projects.
-We continue to acquire land, place conservation easements, and work with BIPoC communities to engage in traditional forest management and permaculture lifeways.
+When we acquire land, we often place conservation easements and through partner organizations, we work with BIPoC communities to engage in traditional forest management and permaculture lifeways.

 Pictures and videos on this site are taken on NDPonics lands.